k0sproject/k0s/docs/nllb.md

             type: EnvoyProxy
 ```

 All newly added worker nodes will then use node-local load balancing.
-Worker
+The k0s
-nodes that are already running must be restarted for the new configuration to
+worker process on worker nodes that are already running must be restarted for
-take effect.
+the new configuration to take effect.

 [specapi]: ../configuration/#specapi